Skip to Content

-As a member of the FTSE 100, we have a responsibility to provide fair, balanced and understandable information to our shareholders and our customers in accordance with the Corporate Governance Code.
+As a company listed on the London Stock Exchange, we have a responsibility to provide fair, balanced and understandable information to our shareholders and our customers in accordance with the UK Corporate Governance Code.
 As a purpose-led organisation, we are also committed to being a force for good for all our stakeholders and wider society.

 Our anti-bribery statement